trevarj/roxt/README.md

 # A Lox interpreter/bytecode compiler written in Rust.

-Pitiful attempt at a Lox interpreter - [Crafting Interpreters](https://craftinginterpreters.com)
+Quick attempt at a Lox interpreter - [Crafting Interpreters](https://craftinginterpreters.com)

 The coolest thing about this is the Pratt parsing.
 Otherwise, it's a good example of how *not* to implement an interpreter in Rust.